expo/expo/docs/versions/unversioned/sdk/google.rst

 Google
 ======

-Provides Google integration for Exponent apps.
-Exponent exposes a minimal native API since you can access Google's `REST APIs
+Provides Google authentication integration for Exponent apps, using either the native Google Sign In SDK (only in standalone apps) or a system web browser (not WebView, so credentials saved on the device can be re-used!).

+Once you have the token, if you would like to make further calls to the Google API, you can use Google's `REST APIs
 <https://developers.google.com/apis-explorer/>`_ directly through HTTP (using
 `fetch <https://facebook.github.io/react-native/docs/network.html#fetch>`_, for
 example).